chrisneven/datum/README.md

 # Datum

-This is going to be the last datpicker library one needs.
+This is going to be the last react datepicker library one needs.
 WIP ⛏.

+It atleast is going to contain:

+- A11y barebones to creating all kinds of date/daterange pickers
+- Compound components for chakra ui